tbm00/PreProcessIt/README.md

   60hz 5.91ms,5.9MS,60HZ,
 EXAMPLE99hertz random text 20Ms,20.0MS,99HZ,RANDOM TEXT
 ```
-which still looks a bit messy, but that's only because there is an "OutputLineRule" to prepend the original input line to the output line.
+which still looks a bit messy, but that's only because there is an OutputLineRule to prepend the original input line to the output line, and the leftovers are appended.

 ## Configuration